-The age old question, which is better – cheese or chocolate?
-In order to find the answer, Mintel, the consumer analysts, surveyed the british public to finally find out, which is the nation’s favourite.
+The age-old question is, which is better – cheese or chocolate?
+In order to find the answer, Mintel, the consumer analysts, surveyed the British public to finally find out, which is the nation’s favourite.

 Cheese of chocolate?